bradleypeabody/fulltext/README.md

 Status
 ------

-This project is experimental.
-Breaking changes very well may occur.
+This project is more or less stable.

 Notes on Building
 --------